 Totals and subtotals

-Beginning with the April 2020 release, you can apply conditional formatting rules to totals and subtotals, for both table and matrix visuals.
+You can apply conditional formatting rules to totals and subtotals, for both table and matrix visuals.

 You apply the conditional formatting rules by using the Apply to drop-down in conditional formatting, as shown in the following image.